pablodecm/phd_thesis/src/103_chapter_3.md

 $\boldsymbol{\theta}$.
-The maximum likelihood estimator of model parameters was already used to define the profile likelihood ratio test statistic in [Equation @eq:profile_lr], an is a very common point estimator because it is asymptotically consistent and efficient.
-In addition, the maximum likelihood estimator coincides with the *maximum a posteriori* (MAP) point estimator in Bayesian inference when the parameter priors are uniform.
+The maximum likelihood estimator of model parameters was already used to define the profile likelihood ratio test statistic in [Equation @eq:profile_lr], an it is a very common point estimator because it is asymptotically consistent and efficient.
+In addition, the maximum likelihood estimator coincides with the *maximum a posteriori* (MAP) point estimator in Bayesian inference when the parameter priors are uniform, because the evidence is proportional to the likelihood.

 The shape of the likelihood function around the maximum likelihood estimator $\boldsymbol{\theta}_{\textrm{ML}}$ can be used to approximate